strawberrysparkle/windfriend/README.md

 You can create a free account with Weather Underground and get an API key (just insert it in the appropriate location in the code) that'll give you 500 calls a month.
 (This is why I haven't published the skill on the Alexa store.)

+Update: I added German-language support (still just for US cities though), including conversion of the wind speed into a number with a comma separating the decimals place instead of a period, to conform to German conventions.